 5:15pm Race 5

-No, you do not need to reserve tickets in advance, simply turn up on race night and gain entry.
+You do not need to reserve tickets in advance, our event is free to attend, simply turn up on race night to savour the #LoveLifeLove25Laps racing atmosphere.

 Yes, the event offers a range of freshly cooked food outlets and licensed bars.